bloominstituteoftechnology/webapi-ii-challenge/README.md

 - If the post is found and the new information is valid:

-  - update the post document in the database using the new information sent in the `reques body`.
+  - update the post document in the database using the new information sent in the `request body`.
   - return HTTP status code `200` (OK).
   - return the newly updated _post_.